 Our program is very structured and offers residents an opportunity to gain exceptional academic and clinical knowledge.
 However, residents are expected to cultivate and maintain skills to become independent lifelong learners.
 With a level III Neonatal Intensive Care Unit and full time Maternal Fetal Medicine physicians on staff, our hospital is a tertiary care center for high risk obstetrics and gynecology throughout the area.
 In July 2012 the Maternal Fetal Medicine department accepted its first Fellow into training.
 The presence of an MFM Fellow has helped to strengthen our academic environment.

 In October of 2009, our new two-story 50,000 square-foot Surgical Pavilion opened.
 It enables us to combine advanced technology with compassionate care to create a unique healing environment.
 With a staff of over 35 gynecologists performing surgery, some of whom perform robotic surgery, your experience as a resident at SJMO will provide an opportunity to become an exceptional surgeon; prepared for today and ready for the changes of tomorrow.
-The hospital is currently constructing a new state-of-the art patient tower.
+The hospital recently opened its new South Patient Tower with state-of-the art patient technology.

 The residency program is part of Statewide Campus System (SCS), which is the postgraduate consortium for training obstetrics/gynecology residents sponsored by Michigan state University College of Osteopathic Medicine.
 This affiliation provides regular monthly didactic sessions as well as courses in ultrasound,colposcopy, anatomy with cadaveric dissections and practice management.
 The hospital is also affiliated with Southeast Michigan Center for Medical Education which provides opportunities for 2nd, 3rd and 4th year residents to participate in mock oral exams.